Join Here | Log In

 • Cellular damage, such as lysosomes breaking open, and mitochondrial dysfunction

 Fighting off cancer and destroying bad microbes is really important!
-The inflammasome calls up the troops, amplifying the immune system response so that it is more powerful.
+The inflammasome calls up the troops, amplifying the immune system response so that it is more powerful and able to overwhelm the pathogens.

 ~ Balance is key with NLRP3~